LortSkit/meyer-online/README.md

 ```
 #Check .env file in the Backend, they have to coincide!

+VITE_CERTS_FOLDER  =                # Only used if PROTOCOL = https, defaults to "./certs/"
+VITE_KEYFILENAME   =                # Only used if PROTOCOL = https, defaults to "key.pem"
+VITE_CERTFILENAME  =                # Only used if PROTOCOL = https, defaults to "cert.pem"

-VITE_PROTOCOL   = http      # http or https (if possible)
+VITE_PROTOCOL      =                # http or https, defaults to http
-                            # the mkcert plugin used should ask for credentials when using https COMPLETELY UNTESTED
+                                    # When using https: mkcert plugin creates keyfile and certfile for you if it doesn't find any in the certification folder
+                                    # If you have a key and certfile already, use the above three variables to point to them.

-VITE_HOSTNAME   = localhost # Change to reflect whatever url you're hosting the website on
+VITE_HOSTNAME      =                # Frontend host name, defaults to localhost

-VITE_HOSTPORT   = 3000      # if "npm run preview", will be 80 (no need to change)
+VITE_HOSTPORT      =                # Frontend port, defaults to 3000 when using "npm run dev", will be ignored when MODE = production
-                            # Change to reflect whatever port you're hosting the website on
+                                    # MODE = production -> PROTOCOL = http -> port will be 80
+                                    # MODE = production -> PROTOCOL = https -> port will be 443

+VITE_BASE          =                # Should be left blank if landing page is just at VITE_HOSTNAME:VITE_HOSTPORT,
+                                    # however if you want to host the page as a subdirectory of an existing website,
+                                    # you should put the subdirectory here

-VITE_SOCKETPORT = 1337      # Change to reflect which port the socket is communicating on
+VITE_SOCKETPORT    =                # Change to reflect which port the socket is communicating on
 ```

 #### Backend .env file: